Dokotta/ComputationalHealthcare/README.md

 ### Please visit [Computational Healthcare Library](http://www.computationalhealthcare.com/library) for more information and documentations

+**Please note that this repository does not contains any data, nor do we provide any data.
+You should acquire the datasets on your own from AHRQ and/or other state agencies.**

-#### Issues & Bugs
+#### Contact & Issues
 To minimize chances of visit/patient level information leaking via Exceptions messages or Traceback, we have not enabled issues on github repo.
 If you find any bugs, make sure that your bug report/question does not contains any visit or patient level information.
 To file a bug please email us at address provided below.

-#### Contact
 For more information, comments or if you plan on citing Computational Healthcare library please contact Akshay Bhat at aub3@cornell.edu.

 #### Copyright
-Copyright Cornell University 2017; All rights reserved;
-Please contact us for more information.
+Copyright Cornell University 2017; All rights reserved; Please contact us for more information.